kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 ### Preferred language

-Besides of `system.language` every Kontent item node contains the property `preferred_language` to distinguish which language version it represents.
+Besides of `system.language` every item node contains the property `preferred_language` to distinguish which language version it represents.
 Using this property, it is easy to distinguish whether the language fallback is used.
-When `preferred_language` is not the same as `system.language`, Kontent item was not translated to `preferred_language` and the delivery API returned fallback language (`system.language`).
+When `preferred_language` is not the same as `system.language`, item was not translated to `preferred_language` and the delivery API returned fallback language (`system.language`).

 ### Linked items as links